bdogabriel/archives-processing-program/README.md

 # Archives Processing Program

-The Original project was made by [@Pones2](https://www.github.com/Pones2) and me, for the Introduction to Web Development class.
+The Original project was made by [@Pones2](https://www.github.com/Pones2) and me, for the Archives Processing class.

 Repository for improving the application and refactoring the code.